Tasty Pan Fried Red Snapper Recipe with Caribbean Flavors

 • Caribbean green seasoning: made with chadon beni or culantro leaves, garlic, ginger, scotch bonnet pepper, and other herbs.
 This seasoning is the only thing you need to flavor the entire fish.
-You can make your own Caribbean green seasoning fresh using my recipe or pick up these seasonings on Amazon.
+You can make your own seasoning using my recipe or purchase it instead.

 • salt